The number of gradepoints given for each grade earned by a student is determined as follows:

 |Grade X:||No gradepoints, non-punitive.|

 |Grade NG:||No gradepoints, non-punitive.|

-Grades are interpreted as: A, Excellent; B, Good; C, Average; D, Inferior; F, Failure; CR, Credit; PR, In progress (normally used for dissertation, thesis, professional paper, practicums, or internships); I, Incomplete; W, Withdrew from the course without penalty; WF, Withdrew from the course while failing; X, No credit due to tuition deficiency; and NG, No grade awarded.
+Grades are interpreted as: A, Excellent; B, Good; C, Average; D, Inferior; F, Failure; CR, Credit; PR, In progress (normally used for dissertation, thesis, professional paper, practicums, or internships); I, Incomplete; W, Withdrew from the course without penalty; X, No credit due to tuition deficiency; and NG, No grade awarded.
+For thesis and dissertation courses, LP indicates a lack of adequate progress on the thesis or dissertation, and NP indicates no progress made on the thesis or dissertation.
 The letters “REP” following the grade indicate repeated course work.
 The last grade is counted for repeated coursework.

 Master’s students should consult the section of the catalog related to their specific degree to determine whether grades of C may be included in a degree plan.
 In no case may a grade below C be included on a master’s degree plan.
 Doctoral students may include no grade below B on a degree plan.

 An Incomplete (I) grade is appropriate only when a student has passing grades in 2/3 of assigned work, but, because of extenuating circumstances, cannot complete all of the course work by the end of the semester/term.
 Extenuating circumstances include:

 - Incapacitating illness which prevents a student from attending classes;